Okay I would really only do this if you have like SEVERE scars.

 as someone who has dealt with acne for a long time( 9 years?, a long time in my 17 years), AHA is great for clearing up scarring. go to acne.org to purchase and to talk with other people with acne problems. great site!posted over 3 years ago

-raw shea butter and African black soap, i had lots of blemishes but they’ve reduced drastically thanks to the butter and soap :) also try exercise?posted about 3 years ago
+raw shea butter and African black soap, i had lots of blemishes but they’ve reduced drastically thanks to the butter and soap :) also try exercise?posted over 3 years ago

 Hi, my dear!
 I know how difficult acne problems can be!
 I have also struggled with it.
 You would need to see your doctor, but Retin-A has worked wonders for keeping my skin clear and evening out some pretty bad scarring.
 I think you can get over-the-counter retinol treatments as well.
 I’ve heard they are just as effective.
 Be warned—when using this type of product, it may get a little worse (my skin was a little dryer than normal) before it gets better.
 Good luck to you!posted over 3 years ago